AcmeCat/Samijz/README.md

 # Samijz

-## An App For A Vegan Grilled Sandwich Shop
+## A mobile application for a vegan grilled sandwich shop
 The mobile application allows users to select and customise menu items before adding them to an order.

 Customised menu items update calorie and cost information in real time.